 - Low-Fat Vegan Queso

-I hope you enjoy this nut-free vegan mac and cheese.
+I hope you love this nut-free vegan mac and cheese.
 If you try the recipe I would love to hear from you!
 Leave a comment below to let us know.

 Nut-Free Vegan Mac and Cheese

-- 16 ounces elbow macaroni or pasta of choice Sub gluten-free, whole-grain, or bean pasta as desired.
+- 16 ounces dry macaroni or gluten-free pasta of choice

 - ½ cup raw sunflower seeds